AmazeeLabs/advagg/README.txt

 individual CSS and/or JS files using the included advagg_validator module - something as simple as an errant unfinished comment in one file may cause entire aggregates of files to be ignored.

+If AdvAgg was installed via drush sometimes directory permissions need to be fixed.
+Using `chown -R` on the advagg directories usually solves this issue.